rsamec/react-designer/README.md

 React designer is WYSIWYG editor for **easy content creation** (dynamic documents, presentations, reports, contracts, etc.)

 It is prototype and work in progress.
-It is supposed to be professional content editor.
+It is a simple content editor.
 It can be useful for rapid application prototyping (sketch your application skeleton by drawing your screens, compose it with basic widgets and describe its functionality with useful hints).